DJSeb/kernel-shark-sebanek-gh-mirror/Naps/doc/user/user-manual.md

 The rectangles cannot be interacted with in any capacity.

+## Using naps as a library

+See technical documentation, as this is not intended usage of the plugin and such usage explanations will be omitted.

 # Bugs & glitches

 No known bugs, but there were plenty of unexpected surprises during plugin testing - if more were discovered,